DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

 3. Scroll down and download the TeamViewer Host.
-Chose between the 32 or 64 bit option.
+Select either the 32-bit or 64-bit version.

 <br>
 <br>